gen-cy/LoLRPCalculator/README.md

 ## TODO

-- [ ] Add the ability to avoid specific categories during the RP calculation.
+- [ ] Add the ability to avoid specific categories during the RP calculation (e.g. boosts).
+- [ ] Add Blue Essence calculator.
 - [ ] Improve the display of sample purchases to make it easier to view and understand.
 - [ ] Implement a command-line interface (CLI) with user-friendly prompts and options.
 - [ ] Add error handling and input validation for user inputs.